• Skip to primary navigation

 Week 2

 The second candle, purple as well, is lit and represents Joseph and Mary’s journey.
-More on this in a later post!
+More on this in a later post in the next week or two!
 It’s quite the story.

 Week 3